topheman/vanilla-es6-jspm/README.md

 * jspm (latest : `0.16.0-beta.3`) - `npm install -g jspm@beta`
 * sass - [installation](http://sass-lang.com/install)

-The npm tasks such as `npm test` rely on local gulp and jspm clients, so they won't have to be installed in global on VMs environments such as Travis to avoid the need to `sudo`.

 ##Install

 `npm install` (it will automatically trigger the `jspm install` at `postinstall`)